audaciaconsulting/Audacia.Build.Src/src/security/owasp-zap/README.md

 `.context` files can either be configured manually be editing XML, or can be configured in, and exported from, the OWASP ZAP GUI.

 **Note that the ZAP GUI will not encrypt secrets (e.g. passwords) and instead just base64 encodes them.
 For obvious reasons we must avoid storing hard coded secrets in source control**.
 There are some ways around this using placeholders, which are already in use in the example `.context` files provided.
-If you would like to use an exported ZAP context - you must **speak Philip Rashleigh about this first.**.
+If you would like to use an exported ZAP context - you must **speak to Security about this first.**.

 ### Sections